-4. Every applicant and holder has an obligation to plan, finance, implement and manage such procedures and requirements in respect of mitigation, progressive rehabilitation, decommissioning, closure and post-closure activities related to reconnaissance, exploration, prospecting, mining and production operations as identified in these Regulations.
+4. Every applicant and holder has an obligation to plan, finance, implement and manage such procedures, requirements, activities and measures in respect of mitigation, progressive rehabilitation, final rehabilitation, decommissioning, closure and post-closure activities related to reconnaissance, exploration, prospecting, mining and production operations as identified in these Regulations.